inkognitro/react-app-tutorial/09-wiring.md

 Don't forget to export it in the `index.ts` and to provide the `ApiV1ToasterMiddleware` in the `<ServiceProvider>`!

-Furthermore, we need to support the translation for the failed connection, so let's support this translation key by adding it in the translation files like so:
+Furthermore, we need to support the translation for the failed connection.
+Just add these translation keys like so:

 ```javascript